Of Ph.D.'s and Other Things.

 "Did you need something?"
 James barked.

 "Did you know that you're speaking to the Boy-Who-Lived?
 He deserves respect!"
 James Sr. snapped.
-James glared at them with a fiery passion.
+James stared at him, unable to believe he was hearing.

-They left, looking disappointed.
-James laid his head back on his pillow, and let out a long breath.
+They left, and James could tell they were disappointed.
+Laying back on his his pillow, and let out a long breath.
 He stared at the ceiling, counting the tiles to calm down.
+He reached forty-four when a knock on the door drew his attention.

-"Hey James," Nick's cheerful voice rang out.
+"Hey, James," Nick's cheerful voice rang out.
 "Man, you look like hell!"
-James sat up a bit, to glare at him.
+James sat up a bit, to give hima dirty look.
 Nick was standing in the door, looking right as rain in his work clothes and his Forensics hat.

 "Why is it that you were driving, and yet you are standing there laughing at me?
 Why am I the one still in the Hospital?"
 James barked.
 Nick laughed.